COVID-19: Urgent action needed to counter major threat to life in conflict zones

 In Afghanistan and Myanmar, ICRC's work in prisons and in support of health systems is focusing on COVID-19 preparedness, detection, and preventive procedures.
 We are also creating a rapid response plan with isolation measures, hygiene improvement and protective materials.

-In Armenia, the ICRC recently donated soaps and disinfectant products to medical units of the country's 12 detention centers.
+In Armenia, the ICRC recently donated soaps and disinfectant products to medical units of the country's 12 detention centres.
 We also provided infrared thermometers to four penitentiaries.

 In Burkina Faso, we are running radio spots about COVID-19.
 We continue to improve access to clean water and soap in areas affected by violence, and distribute soap and gel in places of detention.

-In Colombia, the ICRC over the next three months will support the refurbishment of lavatories and the provision of hygiene materials in 20 detention centers to restrain COVID-19.
+In Colombia, the ICRC over the next three months will support the refurbishment of lavatories and the provision of hygiene materials in 20 detention centres to restrain COVID-19.

 In the Democratic Republic of Congo, we are helping the hospitals we support to set up quarantine measures, training health care staff in suspected case isolation, and implementing infection prevention control measures in health facilities and places of detention visited by the ICRC.